Randalynn’s Stage 1C High-Grade Serous Carcinoma Ovarian Cancer Story

-Even though I look upbeat and positive all the time, you’re still allowed to have our moments because it wasn’t fair, it shouldn’t have happened.
-My body still hurts and I still have to go to these appointments and it’s exhausting.
+Even though I look upbeat and positive all the time, you’re still allowed to have our moments.
+Because it wasn’t fair; it shouldn’t have happened.
+My body still hurts, and I still have to go to these appointments.
+It’s exhausting.
 I get it.
 You’re going to be able to figure out how this works.

 It just takes a little bit of time to navigate.
-And it’s new, different, and as humans, we don’t like new and different.
+It’s new, different, and as humans, we don’t like new and different.

 Dealing with survivorship

 I had a lot of pre-warning on not expecting things to go back full swing, but until you have the diagnosis of cancer and you’ve gone through chemo, you don’t realize that once the treatment stops, it’s not necessarily over.
 You still have the side effects — the fatigue, aches, and pains — for some time afterwards.